kyma-project/kyma/docs/helm-broker/03-01-create-addons.md

 ---
-title: Create a bundle
+title: Create addons
 type: Details
 ---

-Bundles which the Helm Broker uses must have a specific structure.
-These are all possible files that you can include in your bundle:
+Addons which the Helm Broker uses must have a specific structure.
+These are all possible files that you can include in your addons:

 ```
 sample-bundle/